Titans carry on with head coach in quarantine with COVID-19

-Ficken, 28, has spent the past four seasons in the league, making 35 of 48 attempts overall (73 %) and 12 of 22 (55%) from 40 yards or more.
-He was 13 of 15 for the Jets last season, with both of his misses coming from 50 yards or more.
-Ficken has had his share of extra-point issues over the years, making 49 of 56 for his career and 12 of 15 for the Jets last season.
+Ficken 28, has made 35 of 48 attempts overall (73 %) and 12 of 22 (55%) from 40 yards or more in four seasons.
+He was 13 of 15 for the Jets last season, with both misses coming from 50 yards or more.
+Ficken has struggled on extra points, making 49 of 56 for his career and 12 of 15 for the Jets last season.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL